oracle-livelabs/partner-solutions/store-files-in-apex-apps-using-objstr/create-oci-iam-resources/create-oci-iam-resources.md

 * A group that is used in policy statements.
 * A policy and its statements that define actions that members of a group may perform.
 * A user that is used in applications to authenticate to the OCI REST APIs.
 Users are assigned to groups with the appropriate permissions.

+### Prerequisites

+This lab assumes that you have:

+* Access to an Oracle Cloud tenancy.
+* The necessary privileges to create the resources in this lab.
+* Some familiarity with the OCI Console.

 ## Task 1: Create a Compartment